 Pushing further the study of a possible connection between the distribution of baryons and that of the missing mass, we also consider the possibility of a ``dark mass-follows-gas'' profile in the central parts, followed by an exponential cut-off.
-We show that such a model provides a particularly good description of the missing profiles.
-The 11 clusters with gas masses $M_\text{gas} \geq 10^{14}\, {\rm M}_\odot$ even display a remarkable uniformity for the missing-to-hot-gas density ratio and cut-off radius.
-The clusters with lower gas masses do not follow the same trend.
-Here, we note that a significant fraction of those low-mass clusters display out-of-equilibrium features.
-As an example, \cite{Johnson2012} found indication that the core gas in RXJ1347 is undergoing “sloshing” due to large scale gravitational interaction between two sub-clusters.
-Such disequilibria should not in principle affect the lensing mass, but could perhaps affect the baryonic observables.
-The individual ``dark mass-follows-gas'' fits of clusters with low gas mas actually remain satisfactory, apart for two clusters (MS~2137 and RXJ~1347) showing such clear signs of disequilibrium.
-We, however, caution that the uniformity of the missing-to-hot-gas density ratio and cut-off radius is obtained from lensing alone, but that cross-checks from hydrostatic equilibrium of X-ray emitting gas, and from the kinematics of galaxies, should also be performed to reach a firm conclusion on the typical values.
-In the Appendix, we perform such an analysis of the kinematical data of the cluster MACS~1206, which confirms that the scaling of the observed gas mass profile and residual missing mass profile works excellently, but we caution that it yields smaller values of the the missing-to-hot-gas density ratio in the central parts ($\text{log}\,\eta = 0.33$) and a larger cut-off radius $r_0/\lambda = 2.12$~Mpc).
+We show that such a model provides a particularly good description of the missing profiles, with a remarkable uniformity of the missing-to-hot-gas density ratio and cut-off radius.
+We, however, caution that this uniformity is obtained from lensing alone, but that cross-checks from hydrostatic equilibrium of X-ray emitting gas, and from the kinematics of galaxies, should also be performed to reach a firm conclusion on the typical values.
+In the Appendix, we perform such an analysis based on the kinematics data of the cluster MACS~1206, which confirms that the scaling of the observed gas mass profile and residual missing mass profile works excellently, but we caution that it yields significantly smaller values of the the missing-to-hot-gas density ratio in the central parts ($\text{log}\,\eta = 0.33$) and a larger cut-off radius $r_0/\lambda = 2.12$~Mpc).
 Clearly, the lensing and kinematics results are in tension.
 This inconsistency between kinematics and lensing data is inherent to the data, and not to the gravity theory, and most plausibly due to systematic uncertainties in the interpretation of kinematics data (similar to the hydrostatic bias), despite the fact we used the most accurate available dataset on the market.
 The kinematics results, therefore, appear to be biased with respect to lensing.
 We also notice that, before identifying the cause of the discrepancy accurately, including more kinematics datasets in our analysis would then not improve the picture, but act as to strengthen the bias.